 The joyous atmosphere of Chinese New Year will linger until the first full moon of the first lunar month.
 Then the Lantern Festival is celebrated, which is bound to be another busy day.

 Part II.
-New Year and Spring Festival, which one does Chinese people take more seriously?
+New Year and Spring Festival, which one do Chinese people take more seriously?

-Why don’t the Chinese celebrate New Year’s Day on the same day as westerns calendar do?
+Why don’t the Chinese celebrate New Year’s Day on the same day as the westerns calendar does?

-The New Year’s Day Chinese people usually talk about is the first day of every year in the Western calendar.
+Chinese people usually talk about New Year’s Day as the first day of every year in the Western calendar.
 It has been more than 100 years since China switched to the Western calendar in 1912.
 However, traditional Chinese festivals, including the lunar Spring Festival, are still following the lunar calendar.
-For many Chinese people, only when a traditional festival is about to approach and to be celebrated will they check the lunar calendar to confirm the date of the festival.
-We Chinese take this for granted, but in fact, there is less country will stick to their own calendar on festivals for so long.
+For many Chinese people, only when a traditional festival is about to approach and celebrated will they check the lunar calendar to confirm the date of the festival.
+We Chinese take this for granted, but in fact, fewer countries will stick to their own calendar on festivals for so long.
 If the festival time can be changed with the adaption of the new calendar, it may get more convenient for people to arrange and celebrate the festivals.
 For example, Japan also celebrates the Qi Xi Festival, one of the Traditional Chinese Festivals, but their Qi Xi festival is fixed on July 7th in the Western calendar.

 So why do Chinese people stick to the lunar calendar so much on festivals?